telnetr4/CowtasticMods/README.md

 # CowtasticMods
-This repo contains ~most of~ all the BepInEx 5 plugins I've written for Cowtastic Cafe.
+This repo contains ~most of~ all the BepInEx 5 plugins I've written for Cowtastic Cafe (Windows, Mac and Linux).
 This document covers the _recommended_ way to install mods for Cowtastic Cafe 1.1.0.0.

 Check [releases](https://github.com/telnetr4/CowtasticMods/releases/latest) for the downloads.